Ivory Coast: Military

+The military is estimated to comprise 22,000 personnel (as of 2017).

 As of 2012, major equipment items reported by the Ivory Coast Army included 10 T-55 tanks (marked as potentially unserviceable), five AMX-13 light tanks, 34 reconnaissance vehicles, 10 BMP-1/2 armoured infantry fighting vehicles, 41 wheeled APCs, and 36+ artillery pieces.

 In 2012, the Ivory Coast Air Force consisted of one Mil Mi-24 attack helicopter and three SA330L Puma transports (marked as potentially unserviceable).

 In 2017, Ivory Coast signed the UN treaty on the Prohibition of Nuclear Weapons.

 Administrative divisions

 Since 2011, Ivory Coast has been administratively organised into 12 districts plus two district-level autonomous cities.
 The districts are sub-divided into 31 regions; the regions are divided into 108 departments; and the departments are divided into 510 sub-prefectures.
 In some instances, multiple villages are organised into communes.
 The autonomous districts are not divided into regions, but they do contain departments, sub-prefectures, and communes.
 Since 2011, governors for the 12 non-autonomous districts have not been appointed.
 As a result, these districts have not yet begun to function as governmental entities.

 The following is the list of districts, district capitals and each district's regions: